Privacy and AI Policies

 Submitting a contact form or sending an email does not create an attorney-client relationship.
 Please do not include sensitive, confidential, or privileged information in any message until an attorney-client relationship has been formally established in writing.

-The Firm does not sell, rent, or trade your personal information.
-The Firm may share it only in the following limited circumstances:
+The Practice does not sell, rent, or trade your personal information.
+The Practice may share it only in the following limited circumstances:

-• Service providers: The website is hosted by Squarespace, which processes data on the Firm’s behalf subject to its own privacy policy.
-The Firm may use email or calendar tools that similarly process contact information in the ordinary course of responding to inquiries.
+• Service providers: The website is hosted by Squarespace, which processes data on the Practice’s behalf subject to its own privacy policy.
+The Practice may use email or calendar tools that similarly process contact information in the ordinary course of responding to inquiries.

-• Legal requirements: The Firm may disclose information if required to do so by law, court order, or applicable rules of professional conduct.
+• Legal requirements: The Practice may disclose information if required to do so by law, court order, or applicable rules of professional conduct.

 6. Data Retention

-The Firm retains contact form submissions and related correspondence for a minimum of seven (7) years, consistent with professional record-keeping obligations.
-If no attorney-client relationship results from your inquiry, the Firm will retain only the information necessary to document that the Firm conducted a conflicts check.
+The Practice retains contact form submissions and related correspondence for a minimum of seven (7) years, consistent with professional record-keeping obligations.
+If no attorney-client relationship results from your inquiry, the Practice will retain only the information necessary to document that the Practice conducted a conflicts check.

 7. Security

-The Firm takes reasonable precautions to protect information submitted through this website.
+The Practice takes reasonable precautions to protect information submitted through this website.
 However, no method of transmission over the internet is completely secure.
-The Firm cannot guarantee the absolute security of information transmitted electronically.
+The Practice cannot guarantee the absolute security of information transmitted electronically.

 8. Cookies and Analytics